top of page

 Incident Management

-Wildland Fire Management are activities intended to reduce the threat of wildland fire impacts to life, property and natural resources and also improve ecosystem health.
-Wildland fire management activities include wildland fire preparedness, wildland fire prevention, detection, wildland fire fuels management, wildland fire suppression, and wildland fire Burned Area Emergency Response.
+Wildland Fire Management focuses on activities that reduce the threat of wildland fire impacts to life, property and natural resources and also improve ecosystem health.
+Mooretown Natural Resources wildland fire management activities include wildland fire preparedness, wildland fire prevention, detection, wildland fire fuels management, wildland fire suppression, and wildland fire Burned Area Emergency Response.

 The Mooretown fire crew in yellow posed in front of a helicopter.